MicrosoftDocs/azure-docs/articles/azure-monitor/logs/data-retention-archive.md

 ## Pricing model

-The charge for maintaining archived logs is calculated based on the volume of data you archive, in GB, and the number or days for which you archive the data.
-Log data that has `_IsBillable == false` is not subject to retention or archive charges.
+The charge for extended analytics retention and auxiliary retention is calculated based on the volume of data you retain, in GB, and the number or days for which you retain the data.
+Log data that has `_IsBillable == false` is not subject to retention  charges.

 For more information, see [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/).